Find out more about menopause, the effects and the support that's available.

 Menopause isn’t a dirty word.
 It’s a fact of life.
 It's a transition.

 The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as oestrogen levels decline.
-But around 1 in 100 women will experience the menopause before reaching the age of 40.
+But around 1 in 100 women and other people who have a menstrual cycle will experience the menopause before reaching the age of 40.
 The symptoms and impact of these in the workplace may vary from person to person, but menopause is a key workplace issue.

 On this page you'll find more information about menopause, the symptoms, and the policies and support in place for those affected by the menopause.